apache/airflow/README.md

 Most of the time in our release cycle, when the branch for next `MINOR` branch is not yet created, all PRs merged to `main` (unless they get reverted), will find their way to the next `MINOR` release.
-For example if the last release is `2.7.0` or `2.7.3` and `v2-8-stable` branch is not created yet, the next `MINOR` release is `2.8.0` and all PRs merged to main will be released in `2.8.0`.
-There is a brief period of time when we cut a new `MINOR` release branch and prepare alpha, beta, RC candidates for the `2.NEXT_MINOR.0` version where PRs merged to main will only be released in the following `MINOR` release.
+For example if the last release is `2.7.3` and `v2-8-stable` branch is not created yet, the next `MINOR` release is `2.8.0` and all PRs merged to main will be released in `2.8.0`.
+There is a brief period of time when we cut a new `MINOR` release branch and prepare the alpha, beta, RC candidates for the `2.NEXT_MINOR.0` version where PRs merged to main will only be released in the following `MINOR` release.

 However, some PRs (bug-fixes and doc-only changes) when merged, can be cherry-picked to current `MINOR` branch and released in the next `PATCHLEVEL` release - for example when the last released version from `v2-7-stable` branch is `2.7.2`.
-Some of the PRs from main can be marked as `2.7.3` milestone by committers and attempt by the release manager to cherry-pick them is made.
+Some of the PRs from main can be marked as `2.7.3` milestone by committers, the release manager will try to cherry-pick them into the release branch.
 If successful, they will be released in `2.7.3`.
 The final decision about cherry-picking is made by the release manager.

 Marking issues with a milestone is a bit different.
 Maintainers do not mark issues with a milestone usually, normally they are only marked in PRs.
 If PR linked to the issue (and "fixing it") gets merged and released in a specific version following the process described above, the issue will be automatically closed, no milestone will be set for the issue, you need to check the PR that fixed the issue to see which version it was released in.

-However sometimes maintainers mark issues with specific milestone, which means that the issue is important to become a candidate to take a look when the release is being prepared.
+However, sometimes maintainers mark issues with specific milestone, which means that the issue is important to become a candidate to take a look when the release is being prepared.
 Since this is an Open-Source project, where basically all contributors volunteer their time, there is no guarantee that specific issue will be fixed in specific version.
 We do not want to hold the release because some issue is not fixed,